 According to CN-HK DTA, the individual stayed 5 days in a week in China, and he will reach 183 days in week 37 such that he will have to report and pay IIT for his China-sourced income for the past 37 weeks.
-However, under Article 5 of the DIR, as none of the days spends in China is a full 24-hours day, the individual’s day of residence in China is zero.
+This is the case even though the individual’s day of residence in China is zero.
 Is he subject to IIT?

 Whenever an employee is seconded to work in China or an individual chooses to be employed by a Mainland Chinese enterprise or even taking up positions inside and outside China, the IIT implications should be carefully assessed.
 The individual’s domicile, residency, employment inside or outside of China, the bearer of wages and salaries, the days of residence, work and presence would all affect the reporting and calculation of IIT.

 Although under the new IIT law the tax rates have been reduced, more deductions are allowed and the grace period of avoiding taxation on global income has been extended, the complexity of the new IIT law has made it more difficult to comply, easier to make filing mistakes and result in increased tax risk.

 On the other hand, the more relaxed days of residence calculation would encourage more people to stay in China for a longer period of time, which would make it easier for foreign enterprises to create a Permanent Establishment in China (discussed in details in “The Mysterious 183 Days”).
 The matter has to be handled carefully by both employers and individuals.

 (This is an English translation of the Chinese article published in the Hong Kong Economic Journal Forum on 29 March 2019: https://manageyourtax.com/HKEJ Forum 21 )